 It’s not often you discover albums that change the way you listen to music indefinitely.
 Last year, I was blessed enough to find Paula Cole’s, Ballads, which did just that.
 Now, nearly 6 months later I have found another album that has done the same, Old Friends, by Donna Lynne Champlin.

 To say Old Friends is magnificent is an understatement.
 I discovered Champlin while watching Crazy Ex-Girlfriend on the CW.
 Her musical numbers within the series took me aback.
-Once I found out that she had her own solo album I started a journey down a deep hole of musicality I still can’t find my way out of.
+Once I found out that she had her own solo album I started a journey down a deep hole of musicality I can not find my way out of.

 After discovering Old Friends I had to reach out to Champlin and express my gratitude for the music she made.
 She immediately responded thanking me and pointing me toward her blog she wrote during the making of the album.
 To say the least, this album has a back story like you’ve never heard.
 Read her blog here.
 After reading her blog, to my great surprise (I mean, she’s a big deal), she agreed to let me interview her.

-I’ve never heard a back story to an album like this one.
+I’ve never heard a backstory to an album like this one.
 In 2009 Champlin broke her ankle while performing in the Broadway production of Billy Elliot.
-During her time of recovery she decided to make an album.
+During her time of recovery, she decided to make an album.
 This sounds great, but Champlin went about it unconventionally.
 She decided to make this album on a dare from her brother, on a budget of $1,000.
-This required her to go about making the album in an unusual way.
 She recorded the album in her apartment, arranged nearly every composition, played all the instruments, and mixed each song.
 And it sounds like a million bucks.

 Did I mention she accomplished this in 6 weeks?